tczekajlo/healthgroup/README.md

 If one of the checks in a group fails, healthgroup returns the `503` status code.

-Use cases where `healthgroup` can be helpful are up to your imagination :) The typical use case would be a situation where you want to make an HTTP(S) Load Balancer aware of a service that is not placed directly in the backend, and between the LB and the service is placed another hop, e.g. proxy.
+Use cases where `healthgroup` can be helpful are up to your imagination :) The typical use case is a situation where you want to make an HTTP(S) Load Balancer aware of a service's health that is not placed directly in the backend, and between the LB and the service is a hop, e.g. proxy.

 ## Usage